Big Data in Health Care: What It Is, Benefits, and Jobs

 [Featured Image]: A male, wearing a blue shirt and a female, wearing a green uniform, are discussing records and charts in a room with computers and big data information.

 Health care is awash in valuable data.
 Every patient, test, scan, diagnosis, treatment plan, medical trial, prescription, and ultimate health outcome produces a data point that can help improve how care is given in the future.
-Typically, a large amount of data is called “big data” and it’s through this high volume data that some of the biggest possible health advances lie.
+Typically, a large amount of data is called “big data” and it’s through these vast amounts of data that some of the biggest possible health advances lie.
 But, how does big data actually get used in health care and what’s its impact?

 In this article, you’ll learn more about what big data is, how it’s used in health care, its benefits, and the jobs centered around it.
 At the end, you’ll also explore some online courses that can help you get started in the career today.